garlynugrahaa/garlynugrahaa/README.md

 # Hi, Coders! 👋

-My name is Garly Nugraha, you can call me Garll or Prince.
+My name is Garly Nugraha, you can call me Garll.
 I am a software developer with problem solving skills in creating and designing software in test environments.
 I'm from Indonesia, living in Bandung and currently studying at the Bandung State Polytechnic.

 ### Find me on 🌎:
 - Learning in public on <a href="https://www.kinggarll.me">My Website</a>